 Here's some tips on how to improve your privacy on the net!
 Disclaimer: This is by no means expert-level information; this is just a random collection of useful tips gathered from the web.

-- For passwords you aren't generating without a password manager, ensure they are memorable and use letters, numbers, and special characters.
+- USE SECURE PASSWORDS!
+Never use the same password for multiple websites.
+Generate and store password with a password manager when possible, but do not use proprietary or cloud-based password managers.
+Good password managers include pass and KeePassXC.
+Your password manager should itself also be encrypted with a password.
+For password you aren't generating with a password manager, ensure they are memorable and use letters, numbers, and other characters.
 Avoid using names of pets, family members, or anything else that could be traced back to you.

 - Use 2FA whenever possible.
 Do not use SMS, though!
 Use an OTP authenticator if available.